-Finally, let’s get around to what really matters: you.
-Can you be found to be personally liable for your activities as a co-founder?
+Finally, let’s get around to what really matters: You.
+So, can you be found to be personally liable for your activities as a co-founder?

-The question doesn’t lend itself to a short answer and will largely depend on whether or not the action or inaction that harmed another were within your scope of employment or duties to the company.
+Unfortunately, the question doesn’t lend itself to a short answer and will largely depend on whether or not the action or inaction that harmed the other party were within your scope of employment or duties to the company.

-Basically, whether you’re a co-founder or not, the law will hold you to account for your own personal conduct.
-For actions outside the scope of your employment, such as trespassing, punching someone, or driving your car into someone’s fence, then you can probably expect to be sued personally.
+Basically, whether you’re a co-founder or not, the law will hold you responsible for your own personal conduct.
+For actions outside the scope of your employment, such as trespassing or punching someone (neither example of which are hopefully in your job description), then you can probably expect to be sued personally.

-From the contract law standpoint, as mentioned above, you can be held legally responsible for breaching any contract that you entered into personally, as opposed to executing on behalf of the company.
+From the contract law standpoint, as mentioned above, you can be held legally responsible for breaching any contract that you entered into personally, as opposed to entering into on behalf of the company in some official capacity.

-- Bylaws – One way that companies protect employees, directors and officers is through Indemnification provisions in the by-laws.
+- Adopt Bylaws – One way that companies protect their directors and officers is through a solid set of Bylaws that include thorough indemnification provisions in the company Bylaws;

-- If entering into any agreements on behalf of the company, always want to sign as an officer of the company (e.g., Vice President, CEO, COO, etc.) or in whatever capacity you are actually authorized.
+- Contracts & Important Documents – If entering into any agreements on behalf of the company, always sign as a specific officer of the company (e.g., Vice President, CEO, COO, etc., so long as it’s true) or in whatever capacity you are actually authorized.